altunilay/Encryption-Decryption/README.md

 # Encryption-Decryption

-Encryption and Decryption in CBC mode by using ECB mode in OpenSsl blowship.
+Encryption and Decryption in CBC mode by using ECB mode in OpenSsl blowfish.

 For compile: